javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

     // expression at the right side
     let sum = (a, b) => a + b;

-    // or multiline syntax with { ... }, need return here:
+    // or multi-line syntax with { ... }, need return here:
     let sum = (a, b) => {
       // ...
       return a + b;